reside-ic/reside-ic.github.io/content/blog/logging-docker-elk.md

   expose [port 9300](https://discuss.elastic.co/t/what-are-ports-9200-and-9300-used-for/238578)
 - We’re not currently using the Elasticsearch keystore, so we’ve removed the bootstrap password
-- We’re using Filebeat and Journalbeat in their default configurations to send logs directly to Elasticsearch, so we don’t need to run Logstash - which reduces operational complexity
+- We’re using Filebeat and Journalbeat in their default configurations to send logs directly to Elasticsearch, so we don’t need to run Logstash - which reduces operational complexity.
+However, Logstash can easily be re-enabled or replaced e.g. with [Fluentd](https://www.fluentd.org/).
 - We ensure that Elasticsearch and Kibana restart automatically if the Docker host is rebooted
 - We expose the Kibana web interface via SSL using a [separate Nginx proxy](https://github.com/reside-ic/logs/blob/main/docker-compose.override.yml) container, so we don’t need to expose port 5601 to the host
 - As we use [Vault](https://www.vaultproject.io/) for password management we pass the Kibana password as an environment variable rather than embedding it in the configuration file
+- Docker Compose automatically creates a bridged network for the relevant project, so we remove the redundant definition
 - We only use the non-commercial features of the stack

 Once you’ve got Elasticsearch up and running you can set up one or more [Beats](https://www.elastic.co/beats/) agents to